 Enhanced social features may include better voice integration, spectator modes, and virtual cycling cafes where riders can socialize off the bike.
 Cross-platform compatibility might improve, allowing Zwift riders to race against TrainerRoad users.

-Bike fit analysis through camera systems could help riders optimize position without professional fitting sessions.
+Bike fit analysis using camera systems could help riders optimize their position without requiring professional fitting sessions.
 Integration with strength training and nutrition apps will create more holistic fitness platforms.

 Outdoor integration technologies like heads-up displays might bring virtual platform features to road riding, creating augmented reality overlays for real-world cycling.